coronel08/my-notes/notes/docs/typescript.md

     -   Object Types:
         -   functions -
         -   arrays - represent a collection of records with some sort order
-        -   tupples - Typescript Data Structure, array like structure represents one record, fixed length with specified types.
+        -   tuples - Typescript Data Structure, array like structure represents one record, fixed length with specified types.
+Can represent named objects with a tuple.
+            1. Define the tuple as a new type
+            2. Convert the row of strings into appropriate types.
         -   enum - adds values to a list
         -   classes -
         -   objects -
 -   Type Annotations - We tell Typescript what type of value a variable will refer to
 -   Type Inference - Typescript tries to figure out what type of value a variable refers to
 -   Type Assertion - use angle brackets or `as` to change a type.
+    -   Override typescripts default behavior
 -   Type Guard / Narrowing - Used to restore access to a set of properties in a union.
 Can narrow type of value by checking either:

     -   typeof - Can narrow type using primitives only on `number`, `string`, `boolean`, or `symbol`